ItsZeusBro/Hydra/README.md

 # Hydra
-## Api Manifestations using Hydra's declaritive OCL Constraints
+## Api Manifestations using Hydra's declaritive Invariants

 ![420px-Hercules_killing_the_hydra_headed_monster](https://user-images.githubusercontent.com/107733608/174702298-353afad3-96be-44c2-bf1a-b9f3cca65d54.jpg)

-### Use this schema as an example for your hydra.json file to create your API with OCL invariants and documentation
+### Use this schema as an example for your hydra.json file to create your API function scaffolds, invariants, and documentation

     apiFunctionName1:{
-        ocl:{
+        invariants:{
             constraintName1:{
-                ocl: "some well formed ocl string with supported features"
+                invariant:
             }
         }